 No one wants to work in a dull, grey office, especially the younger, free-spirited individuals.
 Millennial employees want inspiring offices that reflect their personalities and inspires them to create great work.

+Offices that inspire can feature natural sunlight, bright and exciting colours, as well as decor that looks and feel rejuvenating to the soul.
 Not looking to spend major cash or include major changes to the office?
 Affordable alternatives include a small succulent garden or even a fish tank filled with colourful sea creatures.

 Read our article, "The Kids Are Not Alright: Why Millennial Employees Lose Their Motivation" for more ideas to spruce up your drab cubicle!